-DAAPP members will conduct a comprehensive biennial review of GCC's drug and alcohol prevention-related initiatives (educational and enforcementrelated) to determine the effectiveness of its DAAPP and institutional policies against students and employees found to be in violation.
+DAAPP members have completed a draft a 2021-2023 comprehensive biennial report on GCC's drug and alcohol prevention-related initiatives (educational and enforcement-related) to determine the effectiveness of its DAAPP and institutional policies against students and employees found to be in violation.
 Actions will be taken continually to ensure that they are fitted to campus needs.
 It is to be noted that in 2021 and to-date, there has been no incidents of drug and alcohol abuse reported on the campus.

-On an annual basis, the DAAPP program disclosures will be distributed to employees and students, in accordance with required procedures.
-The DAAPP will also be provided to new students during their admissions processing and new employees as part of their onboarding process.
-The disclosures will include content related to laws, dangers of abuse, policies, disciplinary and other procedures, educational initiatives, treatment options, resources, and data findings.
-Meeting minutes are available upon request from the Accommodative Services Office, (671) 735-5641, Ext.5597.
+On an annual basis, the DAAPP program